terminalnode/mrfreeze/README.md

 ### Far-Away ideas/commands
 * **!ink**       - Attempt to bring the ink look-up used on r/fountainpens to discord.
 * **!blackjack** - A game of blackjack.

-### Various
-* Add an is_owner() check to the cmds_owner cog.
-* Make links in cmds_brag cog embedded.
-Link for how to do this in cog.
-* Add error handling for CheckFailure to prevent ugly output.